Existence to nonlinear parabolic problems with unbounded weights: Preliminaries

+Condition (W5), namely a compact embedding $W^{1,p}_{(\omega_1,\omega_2),0}(U)\subset\subset L^s_{\omega_1}(U)$ for any $U\subset\subset \Omega$, is necessary for the compactness method of Boccardo and Murat~\cite{boccardo}.
 To obtain (W5) the result by Franchi, Serapioni and Serra Cassano~\cite[Theorem~3.4]{fra-ser-ser} can be applied.
 If one is equipped with another continuous embedding of the weighted Sobolev space into the weighted Lebesgue space, they may apply the results by Opic and Kufner~\cite[Sections 17 and 18]{OpKuf} to obtain compact embedding on domains similar to John domains.
+In particular, the authors provide the Muckenhoupt-type conditions for radial weights on an outer domain sufficient for compactness of the required embedding.
+In the approach of~\cite{fra-ser-ser} the condition is also of the Muckenhoupt-type and the crucial issue is geometry of the boundary.
 For other ideas on compact embeddings in weighted Sobolev spaces we refer to~\cite[Proposition~2.1]{anh} by Anh and Ke.